zuxraxon0312/go-time-buddy/README.md

 ![main-screen-desktop](https://github.com/next-orders/food/blob/main/.github/media/main-screen-desktop.jpg?raw=true)

-## 🍕 Main idea and architecture of Next-Orders
+## 🍕 Main idea and architecture of NextOrders

 There is a great desire to create software that is ideal for ordering and delivering food.
 It will be a set of solutions that can work together.
 It is important that each element can be easily replaced later.